 5 Best Places to Shop for Groceries In Taipei

 Hi, I’m Grace.
-I’m a native of Taiwan now living in the United States.
-I return to my hometown of Taipei often to see family and friends, and I enjoy discovering new things in Taiwan each time I am back.
+I was born and raised in Taipei and now live in the United States.
+I return to Taipei often to see family and friends, and I enjoy discovering new things in Taiwan each time I am back.
 I am excited to share my experiences and insights with you!

 Where To Shop For Groceries In Taipei